 4. Cover Up

 The UV rays concentration at high altitudes is very high.
-Make sure to apply sunscreen to exposed parts of your body like face, arms, and legs to protect yourself from these harmful rays.
+Make sure to apply sunscreen to exposed parts of your body like your face, arms, and legs to protect yourself from these harmful rays.

 5. Beware of Altitude Sickness